Joe S. Carr

 Joe S. Carr is a former member of the Tennessee House of Representatives, and a member of the Tennessee Republican Party.
 Representative Carr was first elected as a state representative from the 48th legislative district in 2008 for the 106th Tennessee General Assembly.
 He served from 2008 through 2014 before stepping down to run against Senator Lamar Alexander in the Tennessee Republican Primary.
 Representative Carr ran an unsuccessful campaign for the United States Senate in the Republican primary, challenging incumbent Republican Lamar Alexander.
 On May 3, 2022, Carr won the Republican nomination for Rutherford County Mayor, and he went on to win the general election on August 4, 2022.

+On May 5, 2026, Joe Carr was defeated by Republican candidate Randy Allen in the Republican Primary for Rutherford County Mayor, with current County Mayor Carr finishing second and County Commissioner Craig Harris finishing third.

+Allen, the Chief Operations Officer for the Rutherford County Area Habitat for Humanity, received 6,412 votes.
+Joe Carr received 6,081 votes and Harris received 5,580 votes.